utah-cs4470-sp23/class/hw9/README.md

 think you've found one, contact the instructors on Discord.

 Note that the auto-grader normalizes initial whitespace, newlines, comments, and math before comparing assembly files.
+It also truncates floating-point numbers to the integer part, in an attempt to ensure that float printing doesn't affect whether or not you pass.
 This means you probably want to run the provided compiler on your own instead of just using the auto-grader to figure out what assembly you're supposed to produce.
 When run directly, the provided compiler prints some comments, indents some stuff, and in general is easier to read.

 You can find the tests and expected outputs [in the auto-grader